 The intent of the commercial use is to allow for retail and service uses.
-An Auto-Related Commercial Center provides goods and services aimed toward auto-orientated A Community Commercial Center provides goods and services to several different neighborhood areas.
+An autorelated commercial center provides goods and services aimed toward auto-orientated uses.
+A Community Commercial Center provides goods and services to several different neighborhood areas.
 A Neighborhood Commercial Center provides for the sale of goods and services at the neighborhood level.
-Horizon 2020, Chapter 6 -Commercial Land Use offers more specific language regarding each.
+An auto-related commercial center provides goods and services aimed toward auto-orientated uses.
+This commercial center is intended to serve the surrounding employment center area in addition to tourists traveling along I-70 and/or visiting the Lecompton and Lawrence tourist attractions.
+Horizon 2020, Chapter 6 - Commercial Land Use offers more specific language regarding each.